dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

   ...
 ```

-Alternatively, if the block to handle them is the same, you can group them:
+Alternatively, if the statements to handle them is the same, you can group them:

 ```python
 try: